9 College Essay Topics to Avoid at ALL COSTS

 We’ve dedicated this whole piece to help you avoid coming across as too common on your college essays.
 However, the best way to do this is to avoid these topics altogether.
 However, we understand why they’re popular.
 So, if you must rely on one of these topics, find ways to make it unique and personal – which brings us to our next point.

 When writing a college essay, too many students focus on the topic rather than the most important subject: you!
 For example, if you fell in love with a subject because of a passionate teacher, you should spend your essay talking about how you changed and grew through the process rather than what’s so interesting about the subject.
 Never forget that you should be the most interesting subject in your essays.

 We can help you nail your college essays

-Your college essays are a critical part of determining whether or not you end up getting accepted into the college of your choice.
-While knowing about the cliche essay topics to avoid is an important part of nailing your college essays, there’s more to it than that.
+Your college essays are a critical part of determining whether or not you are accepted into the college of your choice.
+Knowing about the essay topics to avoid is an important part of nailing your college essays, but there’s more to it than that.

 Fortunately, AdmissionSight offers personalized essay editing services to help you make the most of your college essays.
-We’ll show you the worst mistakes to avoid along with some strategies you can use to improve your writing.
+We’ll show you the mistakes to avoid along with some strategies you can use to improve your writing.
 You’ll also learn what college admissions officers are looking for, specifically from the college to which you’re applying.
-Feel free to contact us to learn more about what we offer.
+Contact us to schedule your free consultation.